How to Sell Private Label Cosmetics in 6 Steps

 Selling Private Label Cosmetics: Frequently Asked Questions (FAQs)

-Massage Envy, a national spa chain, has a private label skincare line called CyMe.
+Another example is Massage Envy, a national spa chain, which has a private label skincare line called CyMe.
 These products can only be purchased at Massage Envy locations.
-Target also has a popular private label beauty line called Sonia Kashuk.

 To sell directly on Amazon, you will first need to register as an Amazon Seller.
 You’ll also want to trademark your private label brand.
 Once you have a registered trademark, you can apply to Amazon’s Brand Registry.
 Enrolling in Amazon’s Brand Registry gives you complete control over your product page, images, and product details.